brettcannon/python-launcher/README.md

 You can either install from [crates.io](https://crates.io/) or from source.
 Both approaches require you install the Rust toolchain.
 You can use [rustup](https://rustup.rs/) to accomplish this or whatever your OS suggests.
-Do note that if the compliation fails then your version of Rust is probably too old; while the project is always compatible with the stable version of Rust, it can update as quickly as the day of a new stable version of Rust.
+Do note that if the compilation fails then your version of Rust is probably too old; while the project is always compatible with the stable version of Rust, it can update as quickly as the day of a new stable release of Rust.

 #### From crates.io